carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 * ``-v`` - Enable verbose mode, i.e. print out all executed commands.

 * ``--check-graph`` - Check the compilation for common errors like mismatched output/input language names, multiple default edges and cycles.
-Hidden option, useful for debugging.
+Because of plugins, these checks can't be performed at compile-time.
+Exit with code zero if no errors were found, and return the number of found errors otherwise.
+Hidden option, useful for debugging LLVMC plugins.

-* ``--view-graph`` - Show a graphical representation of the compilation graph.
+* ``--view-graph`` - Show a graphical representation of the compilation graph and exit.
 Requires that you have ``dot`` and ``gv`` programs installed.
-Hidden option, useful for debugging.
+Hidden option, useful for debugging LLVMC plugins.

-* ``--write-graph`` - Write a ``compilation-graph.dot`` file in the
-  current directory with the compilation graph description in the Graphviz format.
-Hidden option, useful for debugging.
+* ``--write-graph`` - Write a ``compilation-graph.dot`` file in the current directory with the compilation graph description in Graphviz format (identical to the file used by the ``--view-graph`` option).
+The ``-o`` option can be used to set the output file name.
+Hidden option, useful for debugging LLVMC plugins.

 * ``--save-temps`` - Write temporary files to the current directory and do not delete them on exit.
 Hidden option, useful for debugging.